Circulating tumor cell: CellSearch method

 CellSearch is the only FDA-approved platform for CTC isolation.
 This method is based on the use of iron nanoparticles coated with a polymer layer carrying biotin analogues and conjugated with antibodies against EpCAM for the capture of CTCs.
 Isolation is coupled to an analyzer to take images of isolated cells upon their staining with specific fluorescent antibody conjugates.

 Blood is sampled in an EDTA tube with an added preservative.
 Upon arrival in the lab, 7.5mL of blood is centrifuged and placed in a preparation system.
 This system first enriches the tumor cells immunomagnetically by means of ferrofluid nanoparticles and a magnet.
 Subsequently, recovered cells are permeabilized and stained with a nuclear stain, a fluorescent antibody conjugate against CD45 (leukocyte marker) and cytokeratins 8, 18 and 19 (epithelial markers).
 The sample is then scanned on an analyzer which takes images of the nuclear, cytokeratin, and CD45 stains.

-To be considered a CTC a cell must contain a nucleus, be positive for cytoplasmic expression of cytokeratin as well as negative for the expression of CD45 marker, and have a diameter larger than 5 µm.
+To be considered a CTC a cell must contain a nucleus, be positive for cytoplasmic expression of cytokeratin as well as negative for the expression of CD45 marker, and have a diameter larger than 5 μm.
 If the total number of tumor cells found to meet the criteria cited above is 5 or more, a blood sample is positive.
 In studies done on prostate, breast and colon cancer patients, median survival of metastatic patients with positive samples is about half the median survival of metastatic patients with negative samples.
 This system is characterized by a recovery capacity of 93% and a detection limit of one CTC per 7.5 mL of whole blood.
 For specific cancer types, alternative methods such as IsoFlux have shown greater sensitivity.

-Parsortix® method
+Parsortix method

 This automated method uses size filtration to enrich larger and less compressible circulating tumor cells from other blood components.
-The Parsorti®x system can take in blood samples ranging from 1 mL to 40 mL.
+The Parsortix system can take in blood samples ranging from 1 mL to 40 mL.
 A disposable microfluidic cassette with a 6.5 micron gap allows the vast majority of red blood cells and white blood cells to pass through, while larger rare cells, including circulating tumor cells and fetal cells get caught.
 Trapped cells can either be automatically stained with antibodies for identification or can be released out of the cassette for subsequent analysis.
 These released / harvested cells are alive and can be analyzed by downstream cellular and molecular techniques, as well as cultured.
 The filtration cassette captures a plethora of different cancer cell types.
-In May 2022, the Parsortix® PC1 system was cleared by the FDA as a medical device for the capture and harvest of circulating tumor cells (CTCs) from metastatic breast cancer patient blood for subsequent analysis.
+In May 2022, the Parsortix PC1 system was cleared by the FDA as a medical device for the capture and harvest of circulating tumor cells (CTCs) from metastatic breast cancer patient blood for subsequent analysis.

 In addition to the IVD application, the PC1 may be used with the MBC-01 Metastatic Breast Cancer Kit for use in research studies or Lab Developed Tests (LDTs) that have been created and validated in a clinical laboratory.